adelloste/breadcrumb/projects/ng-breadcrumb/README.md

 ##### SharedModule

-If you use a `SharedModule` that you import in multiple other feature modules, you can export the `BreadcrumbModule` to make sure you don't have to import it in every module.
+If you use a `SharedModule` that you import in multiple other feature modules, you can export the `NgBreadcrumbModule` to make sure you don't have to import it in every module.

 ```ts
 @NgModule({